 Is Mac and Cheese Safe for Dogs?

-Okay, it is safe, but only in very small quantities.
+Yes, it is safe for dogs to eat macaroni and cheese, but only in very small quantities.
 However, if your dogs suffer from wheat or gluten intolerances you should never feed them mac and cheese.
 Dogs with gluten intolerance will often experience loose bowel movements, gassiness, and rash.

 What’s more, most dogs have lactose intolerance.
 And though it can be dangerous, it shouldn't be life threatening unless your dog feast on mac and cheese every day.
 It’s also worth noting that most of the content of this article is focused on boxed macaroni and cheese.

 So, if you cooked your recipe at home using dog-friendly ingredients, it can be way safer for your pup.
 Nonetheless, it isn’t still healthy for your pup since it still contains too much cheese, sugar, calories, and fats.